ACP contest overview & rules

 Creative exterior packaging of the yearbook introducing its verbal and visual branding.

-Number of Entries: One entry per ACP-member publication.
+Number of Entries: One entry per ACP-member yearbook.

 Submission: PDF file of cover.